 Jobs in the dental field have their perks.
 From flexible hours to steady income, a job in dentistry can be very comfortable!
 However, when it gets down to it, deciding on a specific job can be tough.

 The good news?
 You can keep your options open.
 Many new and unique careers and jobs have been created in our industry over the past few years.
-Take a look at a few of these alternative jobs that are currently available in dentistry.
+Take a look at 6 of these alternative jobs that are currently available in dentistry.

 Brands will pay research companies to test their products or help them develop new ones for the market.
 From statisticians to scientists, a career in dental research can be very fulfilling.

 While these sort of positions generally require a substantial amount of post-secondary education, there’s definitely a big need for dental researchers.
 The jobs are out there for those willing and wanting to work in important data.

 For those who have already taken the leap into dentistry and are looking for a step up within jobs in the dental field, consider a dental educator position.

 These positions range from tenured positions at a university to small consulting roles working with practices across the country.
 The important thing to consider before diving into education is the time commitment.
 You’ll likely need some years of education or training before you’re trusted as a teacher or consultant.